Legofarmen/tunics/README.md

  8. For reasons at the moment unknown, you can not start tunics by simply running Solarus.app, instead you always need to run ”solarus” in ”Resources”.
 You can, however create an alias(shortcut) directly to ”solarus”.

-# Packaging
+# Install Tunics!

-## Default settings

-If you want to install tunics, cmake and zip are recommended.
-Just type
+ 1. Generate the "data.solarus" archive containing all data files of the quest:

         $ cmake .
         $ make

-This generates the "data.solarus" archive that contains all data files of the quest.
-You can then install it with
+ 2. Install the "data.solarus" archive:

         # make install

     This installs the following files (assuming that the install directory is /usr/local):
-- the quest data archive ("data.solarus") in /usr/local/share/solarus/zsdx/
+      - the quest data archive ("data.solarus") in /usr/local/share/solarus/tunics/
       - a script called "tunics" in /usr/local/bin/

-The tunics script launches solarus with the appropriate command-line argument to specify the quest path.
-This means that you can launch the tunics quest with the command:
+ 3. Start the quest:

         $ tunics

     which is equivalent to:

         $ solarus /usr/local/share/solarus/tunics

 ## Change the install directory